18F/unit-testing-node/_pages/components/slack-client.md

 ## Instantiating the `ApiStubServer`

-To use this stub server in our test, first let's import the module:
+To use this stub server in the test, first import the module:

 ```js
 var ApiStubServer = require('./helpers/api-stub-server');
 ```

-Now let's create the test fixture infrastructure to manage our test server:
+Now create the test fixture infrastructure to manage our test server:

 ```js
 describe('SlackClient', function() {